furiousteam/BLOC-electron-wallet/docs/porting.md

 ## Porting WalletShell for Other Currency

-> Note that this is only valid/possible for `turtle-service` compatible currency (e.g. a TurtleCoin fork).
+> Note that this is only valid/possible for `BLOC-service` compatible currency (e.g. a TurtleCoin fork).

-You can modify WalletShell to be used for your own `turtle-service` compatible currency with few simple steps (assuming you already grab the source code by cloning our repo):
+You can modify WalletShell to be used for your own `BLOC-service` compatible currency with few simple steps (assuming you already grab the source code by cloning our repo):

 ### 1. Update package.json
 This step is important in order to avoid conflict with the original WalletShell (or other fork), when user happen to install both wallet version.